 Housing & Residential Experience

-Ashley Thompson is the Director of Finance and Chief Business Officer for the Office of Housing and Residential Experience (OHARE).
+Ashley Thompson is the Director of Finance and Chief Business Officer for Housing and Residential Experience (HRE).
 Ashley graduated from Auburn University with a BS in Accounting.
 She earned her Master of Accountancy from the University of Tennessee and is a Certified Public Accountant.
 Prior to her position with Student Affairs, Ashley was a senior financial auditor with Deloitte and the Vanderbilt Office of Internal Audit.

-Ashley is responsible for OHARE financial management including oversight of the annual operating and capital budgets as well as the day-to-day financial operations of the University’s residential system and the Office of Conferences.
+Ashley is responsible for HRE financial management, including oversight of the annual operating and capital budgets as well as the day-to-day financial operations of the University’s residential system and the Office of Conferences.

 Student Affairs Senior Staff Team